 How to install Nvidia CodeWorks for Android

-NVIDIA CodeWorks for Android installs all software tools required to develop for Android and reduces the complex process of configuring an Android development system down to a single click.
-You can find all latest releases directly from the Nvidia Source Page: https://developer.nvidia.com/codeworks-android
+NVIDIA CodeWorks for Android installs all software tools required to develop Android and reduces the complex process of configuring an Android development system down to a single click.
+You can find all the latest releases directly from the Nvidia Source Page: https://developer.nvidia.com/codeworks-android

 C:\Program Files\Epic Games\UE_X.XX\Engine\Extras\AndroidWorks\Win64

-Install CodeWorks Nvidia for Android within Epic Games Engine Folder – installer is usually located here: C:\Program Files\Epic Games\UE_4.24\Engine\Extras\AndroidWorks\Win64
+Install CodeWorks Nvidia for Android within Epic Games Engine Folder – the installer is usually located here: C:\Program Files\Epic Games\UE_4.24\Engine\Extras\AndroidWorks\Win64

 Check if Installation of CodeWorks was successful: Select This PC–>Right Mouse Click–>Properties–>Advanced System Settings–>Environment Variables